City-of-Melbourne/design-system/patterns/address-validation-google-api.md

 Customer types 5 chars or more:

-IF Customer enters an address string
+IF Customer enters an address string <br>
-AND loses focus of address field
+AND loses focus of address field <br>
-THEN address fields expand
+THEN address fields expand <br>
-AND address data string is cleared
+AND address data string is cleared <br>
 AND Step 4 is displayed (via expand transition)